askonomm/lava/README.md

 ### Command-line usage

-To see the full CLI usage of Bloggo, run Bloggo with `bloggo -h` or `bloggo --help`.
+To see the full CLI usage of Lava, run Lava with `lava -h` or `lava --help`.

 ## Example sites